 At the age of seven I began teaching myself how to hand craft solid wood longbows, and, at the age of sixteen I was admitted as the youngest ever member of the Mississippi craftsmen's guild.
-I am now a lifelong fellowship member.
+I am now a lifelong member.

 After working for the US forest service in Colorado and Montana during college, I moved to Seattle, WA and worked as a carpenter and a craftsman.